zaiisao/Documentation/en/Recording/recording_voice_video.md

 </thead>
 <tbody>
 <tr><td>UID_HHMMSSMS.aac</td>
-<td>If recording on the Agora Native SDK, PC, or the web, each uid has an AAC file containing the voice content of its corresponding uid only.</td>
+<td>If you record on the Agora Native SDK, PC, or the Web, each uid has an AAC file containing the voice content.</td>
 </tr>
 <tr><td>UID_HHMMSSMS.mp4</td>
-<td>If recording on the Agora Native SDK or PC, each uid has an MPEG-4 file.
-If the user joined and left the channel multiple times, this uid can have multiple MPEG-4 files containing the video content of this uid only.</td>
+<td>If you record on the Agora Native SDK or PC, each uid has an MPEG-4 file.
+If the user joins and leaves the channel multiple times, this uid can have multiple MPEG-4 files containing the video content.</td>
 </tr>
 <tr><td>UID_HHMMSSMS.webm</td>
-<td>If recording on the web, each uid has a WebM file.
-If the user joined and left the channel multiple times, this uid can have multiple WebM files containing the video content of this uid only.</td>
+<td>If you record on the Web, each uid has a WebM file.
+If the user joins and leaves the channel multiple times, this uid can have multiple WebM files containing the video content.</td>
 </tr>
 <tr><td>recording2-done.txt</td>
-<td>Indicates that the recording in this channel has finished.</td>
+<td>This text file indicates that the recording in this channel has finished.</td>
 </tr>
 <tr><td>UID_HHMMSSMS.txt</td>
-<td>Records the start and end time of each voice or video file, and the related information, such as the width and rotation.</td>
+<td>This text file indicates the start and end time of each voice or video file and the related information, such as the video width and rotation.</td>
 </tr>
 </tbody>
 </table>

+The recorded files are stored on your server only, and Agora has no access to them.
+You are responsible for the protection and security of the recorded files.
+Consult a security expert if necessary.

+The `recording.log` and `recording_sys.log` files under the `ChannelName_HHMMSS_MSUSNS` directory list any exception or problem that occurred during recording.

 ## <a name="using-transcoding-script"></a>Using the Transcoding Script